michaelrpierce/michaelrpierce.github.io/essays/asking-questions-effectively.md

 ## Introduction

 Eric Raymond's [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) provides a helpful guideline when it comes to asking technical questions.
-The introduction of the document provides an excellent insight into what kind of mindsight makes a question good vs bad.
+The introduction of the document provides an excellent insight into what kind of mindset makes a question good vs bad.
 The distinction between winners with well formulated, thought-provoking questions, and losers highlights the important distinction between making progress and wasting the time of those around you.
 There many helpful tips to possibly even find the answers without requiring posting to a forum in the first place (such as through a google